Magic Repo Man: Anime

 An anime television series adaptation was announced on November 12, 2025.
-The series is produced by SynergySP and directed by Takahiro Tamano, and features scripts written by Ryūsuke Mori and character designs by Kazue Mori.
-It is set to premiere in 2026 on TV Asahi and its affiliates.
+The series is produced by SynergySP and directed by Takahiro Tamano, and features scripts written by Ryūsuke Mori, character designs by Kazue Mori, and music by Kow Otani.
+It is set to premiere on October 4, 2026, on the NUMAnimation programming block on TV Asahi and its affiliates.
+The opening theme song is "Risk rate" (リスクレート), performed by BUDDiiS, while the ending theme song is "Iremono" (いれもの), performed by Kotani.
+Muse Communication licensed the series in Southeast Asia.

 Reception

 The web novel was one of the winners of the Comic Scenario Award at the 10th Internet Novel Awards in 2022.